davidmoten/rxjava2-jdbc/README.md

 ### Automapped interface with default methods

-Calling a default method on an automapped interface will throw a `MethodCallNotSupportedException` at the moment.
-It's on the TODO list.
+Calling a default method on an automapped interface is supported provided the interface is public and you use the default SecurityManager.

 Automap with annotated query
 -----------------------------